 Established by Tom Yawkey's will in 1976, Yawkey Foundation I was created to support the places and causes that Tom loved during his lifetime.
 A special area of focus for Yawkey Foundation I is the community of Georgetown County, South Carolina.
 Though raised and educated in New York and Connecticut, Tom Yawkey inherited a considerable amount of land in Georgetown County.
-An avid outdoorsman and self-taught ornithologist, Tom placed significant value on conservation and wildlife preservation, and through the years he continued to aquire tracts of new land for conservation.
+An avid outdoorsman and self-taught ornithologist, Tom placed significant value on conservation and wildlife preservation, and through the years he continued to aquire tracts of land for conservation.

-This legacy remains the central mission of Yawkey Foundation I and the Trustees work diligently to support the operations of the Tom Yawkey Wildlife Center as a place of conservation and learning.
+The Tom Yawkey Wildlife Center remains the focus of Yawkey Foundation I and the Trustees work diligently to support it as a place of conservation and learning.